-The Trump administration announced that anyone with an employment-based visa must go through an interview before obtaining a green card.
-The requirement starts on Oct.
+The Trump administration announced that anyone seeking an employment-based visa will have to go through an in-person interview, starting on Oct.
 1.

 Under current law, U.S. Citizenship and Immigration Services (USCIS) has the discretion to interview green card applicants in person.
-However, USCIS previously waived interviews for many categories of applicants, including those holding employment-based visas.
+However, until now, USCIS waived interviews for many categories of applicants, including those holding employment-based visas.
 Waiving interviews helped conserve resources and streamline the process.

 What Does This Mean?